-Ongoing construction and operations at the Project have the potential for soil disturbance and water diversions requiring sediment and erosion control planning to manage the discharge of site contact water.
+Ongoing construction and operations at the Project have the potential for soil disturbance and water diversions requiring sediment and erosion control planning to manage site contact water.
 Best management practices, including preventative measures, shall be implemented throughout the lifecycle of the Project.
-The following section outlines the general measures used to mitigate potential environmental impacts arising from the storage and discharge of site contact water.
+The following section outlines the general measures used to mitigate potential environmental impacts arising from site contact water.